“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Total Liabilities

-As mentioned earlier, the formula is relatively easy:
+As mentioned earlier, the formula is relatively straightforward:

 Total Liquid Assets minus Total Liabilities = Your Liquid Net Worth